mozilla/fireplace/README.md

 ## Usage

-If you haven't already, make sure `hearth/media/js/settings_local.js` exists.
-You can copy from `settings_local.js.dist`.
-Some settings may need to be updated if you plan to run a custom local setup, including `api_url`.
+If you haven't already, run `commonplace init` to install local settings files.
+Some settings (`media/js/settings_local.js`) may need to be updated if you plan to run a local setup, including `api_url`.

 From the terminal, run the following command